MichaelCurrin/jekyll-blog-demo/README.md

 # Jekyll Blog Demo
-> Minimal base for a static site blog - built on Jekyll.
+> Minimal base for a static website - built with Jekyll.

-This project demonstrates how to build a static site with a few pieces of content template files which are built into full webpages with more structure and style.
-The content files are markdown and HTML files at the top-level and some markdown post files in a subdirectory.
+This project lets you build and serve statically generated site.
+Jekyll is used to compile the static HTML assets using templates in the repo.
+The main content files are markdown and HTML files at the top-level directory.
+There some markdown post files in a subdirectory - you can delete this directory if you don't need blog posts.

+## Background

-This repo was based on an example provided by Jekyll as the [jekyll/example](https://github.com/jekyll/example) repo.
+This repo is based on an example provided by Jekyll, available as the [jekyll/example](https://github.com/jekyll/example) repo.
 One way to get that example is to run the command from a [Jekyll](https://jekyllrb.com/) tutorial:

 ```bash
 $ jekyll new jekyll-blog-demo